top of page

 Tools Photographers Use (It’s Not Just the Camera)

 A camera is important, but it’s only part of the toolkit.
+Here are some tools I use regularly:

-• a camera body + multiple lenses
+• A camera body and multiple lenses

-• memory cards and external backups
+• Memory cards and external backups

-• editing software
+• Editing software

-• lighting tools (sometimes)
+• Lighting tools (sometimes)

-• a calendar and scheduling system
+• A calendar and scheduling system

 Fun Facts About Photography (That Most People Don’t Realize)

-Here are a few behind-the-scenes facts:
+Here are a few behind-the-scenes facts about photography:

-• A 1-hour session can create hundreds of photos
+• A 1-hour session can create hundreds of photos.

-• A wedding day can easily be 3,000+ photos
+• A wedding day can easily result in 3,000+ photos.

-• Editing a wedding can take 20–30 hours
+• Editing a wedding can take 20–30 hours.

-• The hardest part of photography often isn’t the camera…it’s making people feel comfortable and confident
+• The hardest part of photography often isn’t the camera; it’s making people feel comfortable and confident.

-The camera captures the moment — but the photographer creates the experience.
+The camera captures the moment, but the photographer creates the experience.

 Photographer taking photos during wedding ceremony